You have not accepted cookies yet

 Arcadis was commissioned by the developer, the OHL Group, to monitor and evaluate the social and environmental impact of the project, according to the Equator Principles (EP) at the international level.
 An investment of some 150 million euros was at stake.

 Monitoring a huge rehabilitation

-Equator Principles?
-You'll no doubt be wondering what that has to do with the biggest urban rehabilitation project carried out in the capital of Spain.
+¿What have Equator Principles got to do with the largest ever urban rehabilitation work in Spain's capital, I hear you ask.
 Well, they provide a framework that helps financial institutions identify, assess and manage the social and environmental risks of the projects they finance.
 For a project as complex as the Centro Canalejas and with such large capital requirements, the financial consortium required every last bit of information before green-lighting the funding.

 This was a vast remodeling project in the heart of Madrid's historic center, with 8,000 meters of rehabilitated facades, more than 100,000 square meters of construction and over 17,000 items rehabilitated, restored and reinstalled across several renovated buildings, which have been re-conceptualized over seven years by the architecture firm, Estudio Lamela.

 On behalf of the OHL Group, Arcadis carried out an independent assessment of the works, analyzing the project's management system and its social, economic and environmental impact over seven years.
 We monitored a project that involved the partial demolition of listed buildings, and in which constant modifications had to be made on the fly to overcome numerous technical difficulties and to adapt to changes and new requirements introduced by the Madrid city council.

 We were also responsible for selecting local alternatives and purchasing the furniture, accessories and equipment during the pilot room phase.
 We secured exceptional quality at local supplier prices, thus significantly reducing the expected investment in furniture and decreasing the project's carbon footprint by minimizing transportation.

 The capital's new luxury complex